 Buhl is a tiny city located in the state of Minnesota.
 With a population of 947 people and just one neighborhood, Buhl is the 402nd largest community in Minnesota.

-Buhl is a blue-collar town, with 39.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Buhl, you'll notice that it is more blue-collar than most other communities in America.
+39.85% of Buhl’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Buhl is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Buhl who work in management occupations (11.25%), teaching (9.23%), and food service (8.67%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Buhl has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Buhl has few renters and college students.
 But the biggest reason it is quieter in Buhl than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Buhl may be for you.

-Being a small city, Buhl does not have a public transit system used by locals to get to and from work.
+Buhl is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Buhl in 2022 was $33,626, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $134,504 for a family of four.
 However, Buhl contains both very wealthy and poor people as well.